-Today’s enterprise businesses are getting smarter, faster, and more cost-effective by letting IoT data guide their decision making.
+Today’s enterprises are getting smarter, faster, and more cost-effective by letting IoT data guide their decision making.
 In factory environments, the availability of new, integrated sensor data enables better monitoring, situational awareness, and predictive maintenance—providing manufacturers with greater yields, improved safety, and reduced costs.
-However, for organizations to get the full benefits of smart, connected devices and operations, they must successfully merge their operational technology (OT) and information technology (IT) systems to rapidly ingest and analyze IoT data.
+However, for organizations to get the full benefits of smart, connected devices and operations, they must successfully merge their operational technology (OT) and information technology (IT) systems in order to rapidly ingest and analyze IoT data.

 Connected devices in the manufacturing setting produce a different kind of data than what most IT organizations are familiar with – particularly high-frequency, time-sensitive data like temperature and pressure levels with a very short half-life.
 If it isn’t analyzed and acted on in near real-time, it quickly loses value.

-OT systems with analytics and machine learning applications can use this high-frequency data to better understand a process or machine.
-But failing to sample data at a high enough frequency can mean potentially missing anomalies with significant implications.
+OT systems with analytics and machine learning applications can use high-frequency data to better understand a process or machine, but failing to sample it at a high enough frequency can mean potentially missing anomalies with significant implications.
 By storing data locally, manufacturers can push more advanced analytics to the edge to predict things like machine failures before they happen.

 As manufacturers add more connected devices to a network, the exponential increase in data will consume additional IT bandwidth.
 Moreover, high-frequency data typically translates into larger data sizes, pushing transfer and storage into the megabit and terabit range.
 This can intensify the strain on existing IT infrastructures—resulting in latency, degradation in service, or even outright loss of data.